 Following a rear-end car accident resulting in personal injury, it is important to have an advocate on your side to help you deal with the difficult challenges you'll face.
 From seeking appropriate medical treatment to filing paperwork with insurance companies, having the assistance of a qualified Neosho car accident attorney can make a world of difference in getting you the compensation you deserve.

-If you have been injured in a rear-end automobile or truck accident, the law office of Aaron Sachs and Associates offers a free initial consultation.
+If you have been injured in a rear-end automobile or truck accident, the law office of Aaron Sachs & Associates, P.C. offers a free initial consultation.
 Submit our convenient and easy-to-use Do I Have a Case? form, or call us toll free 24/7 at (888) 287-1046.
-Aaron Sachs and Associates have regional law offices in Springfield, Joplin, Columbia, Cape Girardeau, and Kansas City, Missouri.
+Aaron Sachs & Associates, P.C. have regional law offices in Springfield, Joplin, Columbia, Cape Girardeau, and Kansas City, Missouri.
 Practice is limited to personal injury, workers compensation and Social Security Disability.
 Attorney meetings are by appointment only.